CPR Ratio for Adults, Children, and Infants

 CPR Ratio for Special Circumstances

-The proper CPR ratio may vary for certain circumstances, such as pregnant individuals, the elderly, and patients with specific medical or physical conditions.
+The proper CPR ratio vary for certain circumstances, such as pregnant individuals, the elderly, and patients with specific medical or physical conditions.
 It is essential to recognize these differences to provide effective and appropriate care during out of hospital cardiac arrest and in hospital cardiac emergencies.
-However, it's important to note that the guidelines can change over time, so always refer to the most current recommendations from reputable organizations like the American Heart Association (AHA) or the American Red Cross.
+However, it's important to note that the CPR guidelines changes over time, so always refer to the most current recommendations from reputable organizations like the American Heart Association (AHA) or the American Red Cross.

 Pregnant Individuals